 Quite unintentionally, I became a professional bicycle mechanic.
 One of the local bike shops saw that I was buying a lot of repair parts and they asked me to come work for them.
 So I did.
 I thought, ‘What’s the harm?
 It’ll give me something to do while I am waiting to go into the Army.’
 The job was part time at first (I was still finishing up school).
 Then, when the troops began coming home, the Army decided that they did not need so many chaplains anymore.
 So they thanked me for my trouble and we began looking toward other pursuits.
 Around this time, the bike shop where I was working part time, asked me to manage their service shop full time and I said I would.

 And it was a lot of fun for around six months.
 That’s about how long it took me to began looking for something more challenging where I could become more involved in the cycling community and do things on my own terms.
+Iget vape offers several benefits for those considering an alternative to traditional smoking.
+First, it produces vapor rather than smoke, resulting in fewer harmful chemicals and reduced odor.
+Additionally, IGET vape devices are often more discreet and portable, making them convenient for on-the-go use.
+The variety of flavors available allows for a customizable experience, appealing to different taste preferences.
+Lastly, many users find vaping to be a less expensive option compared to buying cigarettes over time, promoting a cost-effective lifestyle choice.

 Then, around a year later, a space became available right at the base of the Falls Lake Dam.
 It was exactly at the zero mile marker for the Neuse River Trail.
 It was, I concluded, the perfect location for a bike shop.
 The greenway literally brought cyclists to our front door.
 For a guy who likes fixing bikes, riding bikes and even just talking bikes; it seemed like an obvious match.
 So we emptied the contents of my home shop into the new space and got to work.
 We painted and trimmed and built until things began to look like a real bike shop and on Novenber 1, 2013; The Bike Guy was officially open for business.